 The UK Government published a command paper setting out its approach on 27 February.
 This elaborated on positions previously set out in a House of Commons written statement by the Prime Minister on 3 February.
-Speeches by the Prime Minister on 3 February and the UK chief negotiator David Frost on 17 February, and the statement by the Chancellor of the Duchy of Lancaster Michael Gove following the publication of the command paper on 27 February also provided more context and detail on the Government’s position.
+Statements from the Prime Minister, Cabinet Office Minister Michael Gove, the UK chief negotiator David Frost and select committee evidence from Mr Gove and Mr Frost have also provided more detail on the Government’s position.

-The UK and EU positions going into the negotiations were summarised in the House of Commons Library briefing paper 8834, The UK-EU future relationship negotiations: process and issues.
+The UK and EU positions going into the negotiations were summarised in the Library briefing paper CBP8834, The UK-EU future relationship negotiations: process and issues.
 Reports from the first three round of negotiations and statements from both the UK and EU since the negotiations began are summarised in Library briefing paper CBP8923 The UK-EU future relationship: the March 2020 EU draft treaty and negotiations update.

-The European Commission published a draft future relationship treaty on 18 March which provides more clarity and detail on its position.
-The UK has also tabled treaty texts covering the suite of agreements it is proposing.
-These were published on 19 May.
+The European Commission published a draft future relationship treaty on 18 March which provides more clarity and detail on its position (analysed in CBP8923).
+The UK published ten draft treaty texts covering the suite of agreements it is proposing on 19 May.

-The positions of the UK and EU in the negotiations, based on the publicly available documents and statements prior to publication of the UK texts on 19 May, are summarised in the attached tables.
+The positions of the UK and EU in the negotiations, based on their proposed treaty texts and other publicly available statements, are summarised in the attached tables.